Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/DistributedSteps.md

 The `Remoting` handler provides built in steps to use in your feature files which allow Chorus to connect to a remote component and discover the step definitions.

+This capability works well with Java/JVM services which are running in a test environment as daemon processes, but it is also possible for Chorus to start a process and connect to it during a feature

 See:

 [Remoting Handler Quick Start](/pages/BuiltInHandlers/Remoting/RemotingHandlerQuickStart)